 The Global Slavery Index 2018 estimates that on any given day in 2016, around 15,000 people were living in slavery-like conditions in Australia.
 Precise figures for victims are difficult to obtain because of the secretive nature of the problem.

-It might be migrant workers being paid minimal wages and working long hours, a child bride being forced to marry by her family, fruit-pickers isolated and underpaid on rural farms, or child labour in its worst forms – but there is growing evidence that modern slavery is alive and well in Australia.
+It might be migrant workers being paid minimal wages and working long hours, fruit-pickers isolated and underpaid on rural farms, women trapped in domestic servitude or ‘slave-like’ relationships, child brides forced to marry by their families, or child labour in its worst forms – but there is growing evidence that modern slavery is happening in Australia.

-What is the difference between modern slavery and human trafficking in Australia?
+What is the difference between modern slavery and human trafficking?

 Why is the Sisters of Charity Foundation helping victims of modern slavery?

 Access to safe, quality housing is a basic human need and fundamental to helping traumatised people make a new start.